enjoy the variety

-Northern BC is the perfect playground for outdoor enthusiasts.
-Known for fishing, kayaking, rafting, and hiking in the many provincial parks, the region is amply equipped with rivers, glaciers, waterfalls, and wildlife sanctuaries.
-And although there aren’t many people here, we do have some neighbours, including grizzlies, moose, deer, elk, and mountain cougars.
+Known for its exceptional fishing, kayaking, rafting, and hiking in its many provincial parks, our region is home to stunning rivers, glaciers, waterfalls, and wildlife sanctuaries.
+Although there aren’t many people here, our neighbours include grizzlies, moose, deer, elk, and mountain cougars.